Skip to content

 What Is Brand Storytelling?

-Brand storytelling is the act of using an emotion-evoking narrative to connect your brand to customers, with a focus on creating empathy by linking what your brand stands for with the values you share with your customers.
+Brand storytelling is the act of using an emotion-evoking narrative to connect your brand to customers, with a focus on creating empathy by aligning your brand values with your customers' values.

-The key to tell powerful brand stories is developing an emotional resonance with your audience.
+The key to telling powerful brand stories is developing an emotional resonance with your audience.

-A brand story is not just a series of events (and then, and then, and then), but a journey of suspense where the audience feels the experience.
+A brand story is not just a series of events (and then, and then, and then), it's a journey of suspense during which the audience feels the experience.

-The most powerful brand stories create empathy, capture and hold an audiences' attention, and compel them to take an action which directly benefits both the consumer and the brand.
+The most powerful brand stories cultivate empathy, capture and hold an audience's attention, and compel them to take an action which directly benefits both the customer and the brand.

-Storytelling is ancient.
-People were telling each others stories to convey things they saw, and explain experiences they had, possibly even before written language.
+People were telling each other stories to describe things they saw and explain experiences they had prior to written language.
+That form of storytelling is called oral tradition.

-Storytelling is fundamental to how humans consume, and convey information.
+Storytelling is fundamental to how we, as humans, consume and relay information.

 If you think about it, storytelling is fundamental to marketing as well.
 Marketers have been telling stories from the very beginning.
-The only thing that's changed along the way are the mediums we use to convey our stories.
+The only thing that's changed along the way is the mediums we use to share our stories.

 IVORY SOAP

-Marketers behind the Ivory Soap ad tapped into the frustration other soap products made consumers feel, and then provided Ivory Soap as the solution: A soap that floats.
+Marketers behind the Ivory Soap ad tapped into the challenge other soap products presented and then provided Ivory Soap as the solution: a soap that floats.

 APPLE COMPUTER

-Apple is another company that understand the power of storytelling in marketing.
+Apple is another company that understands the power of storytelling in marketing.

-Apple is all about thinking different, fighting back against conformity, and expressing their originality.
-They wanted to tell a story that struck a cord with people who shared the same values.
+Apple is all about thinking differently, fighting back against conformity, and expressing originality.
+It wants to tell a story that strikes a chord with people who share the same values.

-Back in the 80s Apple used TV and print ads to tell their stories.
-They ran their most famous commercial '1984' during Super Bowl XVIII to help sell the new Macintosh computer.
+Back in the 80s, Apple used TV and print ads to tell its stories.
+One of Apple's most famous commercials, "1984," premiered during Super Bowl XVIII to help sell the new Macintosh computer.

-In that spot, they told a powerful story about fighting back against Big Brother (IBM).
+In that spot, Apple told a powerful story about fighting back against Big Brother (IBM).

 The commercial showed hundreds of men listening to Big Brother deliver a speech about censorship.
-Halfway through the speech, a model runs into the room and throws a baseball bat at the screen, destroying it, and freeing the men from Big Brother’s grasp.
+Halfway through the speech, a model ran into the room and threw a baseball bat at the screen, destroying it, and freeing the men from Big Brother’s grasp.

-Sales of the Mac soared after the release of '1984', the Super Bowl's greatest commercial of all time.
+Sales of the Mac soared after the release of "1984," arguably the Super Bowl's greatest commercial to date.

-Now, more than ever, you must tell your brand story if you want to succeed in this global marketplace.
-Just like Apple used their ads to stand out, brand today must do the same.
+Now, more than ever, you must tell your brand story if you want to succeed in the global marketplace.

 TV is out.
-The new battle for brands is being fought on the internet.
+The new battle of the brands is being fought on the internet.
 And the competition is FIERCE.

 The internet has made it cheaper and easier than ever before to reach your audience.
-The problem is that you're now competing with tens of thousands of brands large and small for your customer's attention.
+The problem is that you're now competing with tens of thousands of brands, small and large, for your customers' attention.

 seth-godin-quote-storytelling

-In an age of distraction and unlimited choice, brands need to find a way to break through, create loyalty, and drive sales.
+In an age of distraction and unlimited choice, brands need to find a way to break through to consumers, create loyalty, and drive sales.

 CHAPTER 2: